Seismic Compliance Frequently Asked Questions

 Skilled Nursing Facility buildings (SNFs) which are licensed under 1250 (c) of the Health and Safety Code do not have to meet the requirements of SB 1953.
 Also precluded are hospital buildings that are licensed under Section 1250 (a), General Acute Care, but provide skilled nursing services only.
 For additional information, refer to the response to Question #3 below.

-2. If Skilled Nursing Facility (SNF) is on the third floor of a General Acute Care (GAC) building, then what are the requirements of SB 1953 for this arrangement?
+2. What are the SB 1953 requirements when a Skilled Nursing Facility (SNF) is on the third floor of a General Acute Care (GAC) building?

 The entire building is subject to the SPC requirements.
 With respect to the NPC requirements, the SNF area would not be considered “critical care area” under the NPC 3 category for compliance, but it will be subject to the NPC 4 and NPC 4D requirements for compliance.